TomCrypto/Insight/README.md

 ✔ Has a working pipeline and tonemapping algorithm

-✔ Extremely basic 3D scene featuring two triangles (it's a start!)
+✔ First iteration of the test scene (not very pretty but it works)

 ✘ No configuration options at all (nor any GUI) yet